Updated article originally published November 18, 2020.

 Using the Crowdmark website, students can upload their exams or final projects with their smartphone and submit them from anywhere at any time.
 Instructors can then grade the assignment online, automatically calculate the student’s score, and send meaningful feedback.

 Crowdmark’s grading interface allows instructors to provide rich feedback with graphical annotations, hypertext comments and mathematical notations.
 The analytic software also tracks each student’s successes, providing the instructor with a quick overview of which students need assistance.

-If you’re an instructor facing the change of remote learning and are trying to simplify or enhance your students’ grading process, consider adding a grading app like Crowdmark to your arsenal.
+If you’re an instructor teaching remotely and are trying to simplify or enhance your grading process, consider adding a grading platform like Crowdmark to your arsenal.